sylhare/sylhare.github.io/_posts/2015-11-10-Overview-Scrum-framework.md

 Scrum Master (person who knows the scrum process inside out, make sure everybody knows how it works, and keep the team focused)

-Team (cross functional, self organizing group, have necessary skills to deliver the product)
+Team (cross-functional, self organizing group, have necessary skills to deliver the product)

 - **Product Owner**: the what and the when (not how much)